rambasnet/Python-Fundamentals/README.md

 ### Self learners

 Depending on their skill and interest level, learners can move as swiftly as appropriate through the chapters.
-Try solving some exercises towards the end of each chapter before moving on for self-assessment of the mastery of the materials.
+Try solving some exercises towards the end of each chapter before moving on to self-assess the mastery of the materials.

 ## How to use these notebooks

 ### Important

 In order to learn coding, it's very important to actually type code on your own from scratch and NOT copy paste!
-You can run provided cells to see the output, follow along and learn from it but it's important that you either start a new notebook or add cells and write your own code from scratch to practice the concepts covered with many similar examples and solve the exercises provided.
+You can run provided cells to see the output, follow along and learn from it.
+However, it's very important that you either start a new notebook or add cells and write your own code from scratch to practice the concepts covered with many similar examples and solve the exercises provided.

-### Online service
+### Online services

 You can launch an interactive session of this project using online Binder service:
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/rambasnet/thinkpythonnotebooks/master) or Google Colab.
 Each chapter, where applicable, provides [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com) to simply click and run the notebook in Google's Colab environment.

 ### On a local system

-To run these notebooks interactively and save your work locally, you need <a href="https://www.python.org/" target="_blank">Python 3</a> and <a href="http://jupyter.org/" target="_blank"> Jupyter Notebook </a> -- an interactive web-based editor that allows you to create and share documents that contain live code and data.
+To run these notebooks interactively and save your work locally, you need [Python 3][https://www.python.org/] and [Jupyter Notebook](http://jupyter.org/) -- an interactive web-based editor that allows you to create and share documents that contain live code and data.
 Anaconda or Miniconda is the recommended way to install Python and other packages on all modern platforms.

 #### Installing via Anaconda or Miniconda

 Anaconda or Miniconda has Python 3 and many other packages that you can easily install on any platform (Windows, Linux, and Mac).
-First, install Anaconda: http://docs.continuum.io/anaconda/install/ or Miniconda https://conda.io/docs/user-guide/install/index.html for Python 3.
+First, install Anaconda: [http://docs.continuum.io/anaconda/install/](http://docs.continuum.io/anaconda/install/) or Miniconda [https://conda.io/docs/user-guide/install/index.html](https://conda.io/docs/user-guide/install/index.html) for Python 3.

 After installing anaconda or miniconda, open a terminal or cmd prompt and run the following commands: